 When a molecule absorbs a photon in the UV or visible range, the energy goes to its electrons, whose configuration is changed in comparison to the ground state electronic density.
 The probability of absorbing a photon as a function of its wavelength – the absorption spectrum – is discussed in the “UV/Vis spectrum simulations“.
 Here, we will be concerned with what happens after the absorption.

-The new electronic density generate right after the photon absorption does not, in general, correspond to an equilibrium state of the molecule.
+The new electronic density generated right after the photon absorption does not, in general, correspond to an equilibrium state of the molecule.
 This means that there are forces acting on the atoms, inducing conformational changes (adiabatic process).

 There are a few main challenges concerning excited state dynamics:

-First, the potential energy of the excited state is normally much more complicated that that of the ground state.
+First, the potential energy of the excited state is normally much more complicated than that of the ground state.
 This means that we cannot use simple potential energy models as in molecular mechanics to compute the forces.
 Their computation should be done by solving the Schrödinger equation, which means that we have to deal with very high computational costs.

-The potential energy of the electronic excited state in which the molecule is excited is often very near the potential energy of other excited states.
+The potential energy of the electronically excited state in which the molecule is excited is often very near the potential energy of other excited states.
 For this reason, the molecule can jump to these other states during the relaxation (nonadiabatic process).
 We have also to deal with such possibility.